ray-project/ray/doc/source/ray-core/scheduling/placement-group.rst

 The placement group is successfully created.
 Out of the ``{"CPU": 2, "GPU": 2}`` resources, the placement group reserves ``{"CPU": 1, "GPU": 1}``.
 The reserved resources can only be used when you schedule tasks or actors with a placement group.
-The diagram below demonstrates 1 CPU and 1 GPU bundle that has been reserved by the placement group.
+The diagram below demonstrates the "1 CPU and 1 GPU" bundle that the placement group reserved.

 .. image:: ../images/pg_image_1.png
     :align: center

-Placement groups are atomically created - meaning that if there exists a bundle that cannot fit in any of the current nodes, then the entire placement group will not be ready and no resources are reserved.
+Placement groups are atomically created; if a bundle cannot fit in any of the current nodes, the entire placement group is not ready and no resources are reserved.
-To see what this means, let's create another placement group that requires ``{"CPU":1}, {"GPU": 2}`` (2 bundles).
+To illustrate, let's create another placement group that requires ``{"CPU":1}, {"GPU": 2}`` (2 bundles).

 .. tabbed:: Python